Cross-validation for change-point regression: pitfalls and solutions: Introduction

-In this work, we show however that the shortcomings of standard cross-validation with squared error loss are more serious, and can lead to both under- and over-selection of the number of change-points, and perhaps surprisingly, poor performance in terms of mean squared error.
+In this work however, we show that the shortcomings of standard cross-validation with squared error loss are more serious, and can lead to both under- and over-selection of the number of change-points, and perhaps surprisingly, poor performance in terms of mean squared error.
 The central issue is that if one of the holdout sets includes a point immediately following or preceding a large change-point, the squared error incurred when predicting at that data point can dominate the cross-validation error criterion.
-We detail this in Section~\ref{sec:L2loss} where we provide some formal negative results for the use of cross-validation with optimal partitioning.
-In Sections~\ref{sec:LargeExample},~\ref{sec:simulationOverestimation}~and~\ref{sec:simulationUnderestimation} we demonstrate empirically that this can substantially affect the performance of cross-validation in practice, and moving a single change-point from an even to an odd location for example, can lead to a drastic deterioration in performance.
+We detail this in Section~\ref{sec:L2loss} where we provide some formal negative results for the use of cross-validation with least squares estimation.
+In Sections~\ref{sec:LargeExample},~\ref{sec:simulationUnderestimation}~and~\ref{sec:simulationOverestimation} we demonstrate empirically that this can substantially affect the performance of cross-validation in practice, and moving a single change-point from an even to an odd location for example, can lead to a drastic deterioration in performance.
+This issue extends also to the cross-validation procedures of \citet{arlot2011segmentation}, which are also based on squared error loss.

+One reason this problem has not (to our knowledge) been highlighted in prior literature, is that existing theoretical results on cross-validation consider asymptotic regimes which may either implicitly or explicitly assume that a change-point procedure trained on a subset of the data will make bounded expected squared errors on the remaining data as is the case in \citet[Prop.~1]{arlot2011segmentation}.
+However by bypassing the issue of poor predictive performance described above, the insights of such asymptotic regimes for finite samples are thus perhaps somewhat limited.

-Our second main contribution is to show that the basic intuition that cross-validation encourages too many small spurious changes, is not necessarily well-founded.
+Our second contribution is to further advance the point made in \citet{zou2020consistent} that the basic intuition that cross-validation encourages too many small spurious changes, is not necessarily well-founded.
 In Sections~\ref{sec:cvL1}~and~\ref{sec:cvL2} we propose two simple approaches to avoid the problems associated with large changes.
 The first involves using absolute error rather than squared error in the cross-validation criterion.
 The second involves modifying the cross-validation score for squared error loss to avoid the problematic points.
-For the latter, we provide relatively mild conditions on the underlying change-point regression procedure under which the cross-validation approach is consistent for selecting the number of change-points.
+For the latter, we provide relatively mild conditions on the underlying change-point regression procedure under which the cross-validation approach is consistent for selecting the number of change-points; no additional penalisation (or need for choosing appropriate tuning parameters that would come with it) is required to achieve this consistency.